The 5 Best Online Master’s in Child Development Programs

 Degree requirements depend on individual programs.
 Moreover, course format can be either fully online or a blend of online and on–campus instruction.
 Carefully, review each available program to determine which best suits your interests and scheduling needs.Return to the top

 A master’s degree in child development online is the ideal credential if you wish to enter a profession such as a child development specialist, afterschool program director, or childcare center manager.
 These careers require an ability to communicate effectively with a range of ages and demand a strong commitment to ethical practices.

 - Preschool and Childcare Center Director

 - This professional develops programming for children, manages staff, and maintains all budgetary aspects of facility operations.
 In addition, the director works closely with parents to update them on their child's progress.
 A master's in child development can better ensure your business management skills in a director position.

 - Projected Growth Rate: 11%

-- Special Education Teacher: These teachers support the development of young people with emotional, learning, and physical impairments by tailoring instruction to meet their academic needs.
+- These teachers support the development of young people with emotional, learning, and physical impairments by tailoring instruction to meet their academic needs.
 They ensure students develop literacy and communication skills, assessing and working with those who have mild disabilities or a more serious condition.
 Some states require additional teaching certification.